MuMu-Ethan/TicTacToe-Minimax/README.md

-TicTacToe Ai using the minimax algorithm.
+TicTacToe AI using the minimax algorithm.
 Built with SwiftUI